Byromville, Georgia: Geography

 Byromville is located in northwestern Dooly County at (32.201496, -83.908028).
 Georgia State Route 90 passes through the center of town, leading southeast 11 mi to Vienna, the county seat, and northwest 10 mi to Montezuma.
 SR 230 leads northeast from Byromville 12 mi to Unadilla and southwest 10 mi to SR 27 at Drayton.
+Located nearly halfway between the cities of Cordele and Perry Georgia.
+And about an hour and a half from Alabama, about 3 hours from South Carolina, about an hour and a half from Florida, 4 hours from Tennessee and North Carolina.
+And 2 hours from Atlanta.

 According to the United States Census Bureau, the town has a total area of 0.94 km2, all land.